tmessall/DUBootcampHWOne/README.md

 4. Changed lines 84 and 90 from tiv to footer
 5. Changed line 33 from div to figure
 6. Revised change 2, made that a main tag instead of section
+7. Changed the div tags inside of the new main tag to be sections